Barry Corbin: Career

 Corbin began his career in the 1960s as a Shakespearean actor, but today is more likely to be seen in the role of the sheriff, military leader, or some other authority figure, though on occasion, he has portrayed murderous villains.
 To moviegoers, he is well remembered as General Beringer in WarGames, John Travolta's uncle Bob Davis in Urban Cowboy, Clint Eastwood's costar in Any Which Way You Can, and Roscoe Brown, July Johnson's bumbling deputy in the acclaimed Western Lonesome Dove.

-From 1979 until 1984, Corbin appeared in several episodes of Dallas as Sheriff Fenton Washburn.
+From 1979 until 1984, Corbin appeared as Sheriff Fenton Washburn in several episodes of Dallas.
 In 1983, he co-starred in the television miniseries The Thorn Birds.
 Corbin played Mary Carson's stockman Pete, who teaches the Clearys' sons how to shear sheep on their aunt's gigantic Australian sheep station, Drogheda.
 Also in 1983, Corbin played Merit Sawyer in the television series Boone, cancelled after 10 episodes.
 Corbin's role was as a stern father to the young actor Tom Byrd, who played Boone Sawyer, an aspiring singer.
 Corbin played Franz Grebner, Chief of Investigation for Fort Bragg, in the television miniseries Fatal Vision.

-From 1990 to 1995, Corbin portrayed former astronaut and local business leader Maurice Minnifield on Northern Exposure, for which he received an Emmy Award nomination.
+From 1990 to 1995, Corbin portrayed former astronaut and local business leader Maurice Minnifield on Northern Exposure, for which he received nominations in 1993 and 1994 for Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

-In 1994, Corbin narrated the acclaimed TV documentary MoonShot, telling the story of the 1960s space race from the first-person viewpoint of Mercury Seven astronaut Deke Slayton.
+In 1994, Corbin narrated the acclaimed TV documentary Moon Shot, telling the story of the 1960s space race from the first-person viewpoint of Mercury Seven astronaut Deke Slayton.
 From 2007 to 2012, Corbin appeared in the recurring role of Clay Johnson, father of Deputy Chief Brenda Leigh Johnson on The Closer.

 Corbin played the role of General Carville in consecutive video games developed by Westwood Studios: in 1998, Red Alert: Retaliation; in 2000, Command & Conquer: Red Alert 2; and in 2001, Command & Conquer: Yuri's Revenge.

 In 2003, Corbin co-starred with Northern Exposure castmate John Cullum in "Blackwater Elegy", a short film written by Matthew Porter and co-directed by Porter and Joe O'Brien.

 From 2003 to 2009, Corbin played Whitey Durham, the basketball coach for the Tree Hill Ravens on the drama series One Tree Hill.
 He also had a role in 2007's No Country for Old Men.

 Corbin lost most of his hair in the 1990s due to alopecia areata.
 Since then, he has played various roles with a shaved head, wearing a cowboy hat, or occasionally wearing a full toupee.

 Corbin is the signature voice of radio station KPLX in Fort Worth, Texas, and has also voiced trailers and promotions for CMT and various other country radio stations.
 In 2014, he became the spokesman for the Texas Veterans Land Board.
 He also played a role in the Netflix series The Ranch.

 In 2020, Corbin had a recurring guest role as Everett Acker in Better Call Saul.